2018 Summer Youth Olympics: Mascot

 The Olympic mascot of these games was unveiled on 29 May 2018.
 The mascot is a young Jaguar, its name "Pandi" is a combination of the scientific name of the species (Panthera onca) and the relationship of the mascot with the "digital world".
 The president of the Buenos Aires 2018 Organising Committee, Gerardo Werthein, said that the mascot "seeks to inspire young people on the transformative power of Olympism and sport".

 The mascot was created by the Argentine agency Human Full Agency with direction of Peta Rivero y Hornos.
 The animation short was made by the local production company Buda TV.

 Official song

 The official song of Buenos Aires 2018 is "Alive", performed by Candelaria Molfese and Fernando Dente.
 It was produced by Radio Disney.
 The name of the song in Spanish is "Vamos juntos" ("Let's go together"), which was also the name of the governing coalition for the 2017 legislative elections in Buenos Aires city.

+Legacy

+The Olympic Park was renovated, and after the Games, the Oceania Pavilion became the Home of Argentine Handball, a 5,000-seat stadium that hosted, among other competitions, the 2024 South and Central American Men's Handball Championship; the Asia Pavilion became the Home of Volleyball, with a capacity of 1,000 spectators; the Europe Pavilion became a high-performance skating center; while the Africa and Americas Pavilions are used for general sports training, particularly for contact sports.
+A new climbing wall, a hotel for 200 guests, and a Sports Science Clinic were also built on the grounds.
+In 2025, the headquarters of the University Institute of Security (IUSE) was inaugurated on the same site.

+The Youth Olympic Village became the Olympic Neighborhood, a new district that, as of 2026, has approximately 3,400 residents.
+The Buenos Aires City government aims to expand the neighborhood to reach 10,000 inhabitants.